Edible Ink and Cake Decorating - A Few Things You Need to Know

 Chances are you might.
 The images and sometimes text that you see on cakes is the result of edible ink, edible paper, or a combination of the two.
 By using these tools, bakers are able to turn cakes into showcases of photography or amazing calligraphy.
 Cake decorating by hand using decorating bags and frosting can only do so much.
 Thanks to the development of edible ink and other supplies, cakes can be taking to a whole new level.

 Edible ink is mostly made from food coloring and a few other ingredients that are FDA certified safe.
-Ink is nontoxic and can come in a variety of different hues depending upon your needs.
+Unlike the traditional kind of ink cartridges you're used to, edible ink is nontoxic and can come in a variety of different hues depending upon your needs.
 Usually edible ink is printed onto edible paper.
 The edible paper is often made of rice or starch.
 It is tasteless and has virtually no texture, which is why the image on the cake is always nice and flat.

 Edible ink also comes in the form of decorating pens.
 The pens allow you to draw directly on the cake or other goodies like cupcakes and cookies.
 These pens look just like regular ink pens and can last for a long time.
 Decorating pens tend to work best on hard surfaces though.
 This means you will get the best results when the icing has hardened somewhat or cookies are flat and cooled.